 A man of ambitions and a successful political figure in the United States, the very confident Barack Obama decided to run for the presidency and thereby announced his candidacy for United States President in 2007.
 He was selected as Democratic Party’s presidential candidate.

 In the elections, Barack Obama defeated John McCain the Republican presidential nominee in the U.S presidential election on November 4, 2008.
 Barack Obama received a total of 365 electoral votes as compared to the 173 electoral votes received by John McCain.
 His running mate, Joe Biden a Delaware Senator, became vice president.

-In the 2012 presidential election when he faced Republican opponent Mitt Romney, Barack Obama came out victorious and was sworn in for second term in January, 2013.
-In his second term as president, he has called for a full equality for LGBT Americans and sought to normalize U.S. relations with Cuba.
+In the 2012 presidential election when he faced Republican opponent Mitt Romney, Barack Obama came out victorious and was sworn in for a second term in January 2013.
+In his second term as president, he called for full equality for LGBT Americans and sought to normalize U.S. relations with Cuba.